 What should I do if I can’t pay my credit card bills?

 If you can't pay your credit card bill, it’s important that you act right away.
-Contact your credit card company immediately because many creditors may be willing to help if you’re facing a financial emergency.
+Contact your credit card company immediately because many creditors may be willing to work with you to change your payment if you’re facing a financial emergency.

 Here’s what to do:

 Look for ways to cut costs.
 If you can’t find enough to pay your minimum payment, decide how much you can afford to pay.

 - How much you can afford to pay